mariano/disque-php/README.md

 * Support for both PHP (5.5+) and HHVM
 * No dependencies: Fast connection to Disque out-of-the-box
 * High level API to easily push jobs to a queue, and retrieve jobs from queues
-* Support for multi-node connection
+* Easily schedule jobs for execution at a certain `DateTime`
+* Use the built in `Job` class, or implement your own
+* Smart node connection support based on number of jobs produced by nodes
 * Connect to Disque with the built-in connection, or reutilize your existing Redis client (such as [predis](https://github.com/nrk/predis))
-* Supporting all current Disque commands, and allows you to easily implement support for custom commands
+* Supporting all current Disque commands, and allows you to easily implement custom commands
-* Smart node connection support based on number of jobs produced by nodes
 * Fully unit tested

 ## Installation